There are different ways to feed lambs, many ways. One method is not better

 Though pasture-fed lambs will usually not grow as fast as lambs

-fed concentrate diets, pasture rearing is often more economical.
+fed concentrate diets, pasture rearing can be more economical.

 It is a more natural feed and environment for lambs.
 There seems